 Proxies can be used to solve a variety of problems.
 Here are a few of the most common issues addressed through the use of a proxy server:

-- Schools and workplaces use proxies to secure and filter content on their networks.
+- Content filtering and security.
+Schools and workplaces use proxies to secure and filter content on their networks.
 With a man-in-the-middle root certificate, network administrators can also access content secured with HTTPS.

-- Coincidentally, people also use proxies to circumvent censorship and filtering.
+- Bypassing censorship.
+Coincidentally, people also use proxies to circumvent censorship and filtering.
 Many networks are smart enough to prevent this now, though.

-- Reverse proxies let web developers handle large traffic influxes and use modern web features while saving time.
+- Handling traffic.
+Reverse proxies let web developers handle large traffic influxes and use modern web features while saving time.

 Are proxy servers safe?